thegecko/simpleble/docs/simpleble/faq.rst

 **What platforms are supported by SimpleBLE?**
-SimpleBLE supports Windows 10+, Linux (Ubuntu 20.04+ and other distros using Bluez), MacOS 10.15+ (Catalina and newer), iOS 15.0+, and Android API 31+ (Alpha).
+SimpleBLE supports Windows 10+, Linux (Ubuntu 20.04+ and other distros using Bluez), MacOS 10.15+ (Catalina and newer), iOS 15.0+, and Android API 31+.

-Some platform-specific limitations to note:
-- Windows and MacOS only support a single Bluetooth adapter
-- WSL does not support Bluetooth
-- MacOS versions 12.0-12.2 have scanning issues
-- iOS support for versions below 15.0 is untested
-- Android support is currently in Release Candidate stage
+Please check the overview page on more information about platform-specific limitations.

 **Why do I get UUIDs for the peripheral address on MacOS?**